Denzil001/wish/README.md

 # wish
-this is my code, i made it from a video of ONLINE TUTORIALS
+this is not my code, i made it from a video of ONLINE TUTORIALS